-We regulate the air, water, and hazardous waste activities at Weyerhaeuser's lumber mill in Longview.
+We regulate the water and hazardous waste activities at Weyerhaeuser's lumber mill in Longview.

 This is a lumber mill and log export facility.
 It sends wastewater to the Nippon Dynawave pulp and paper mill for treatment.
-The mill then sends the treated wastewater to the Columbia River.
+Nippon then sends the treated wastewater to the Columbia River.

 The Southwest Clean Air Agency regulates the mill's air quality activities.
 Visit the Southwest Clean Air Agency website or call 360-574-3058 for more information.

 Location: 1999 Industrial Way, Longview, Washington